MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlpreparetoreuseecp.md

 The **FsRtlPrepareToReuseEcp** allows reuse of an ECP used in a previous create request.
 This prevents having to initialize a new ECP with the same information.

 The target of an ECP uses [**FsRtlAcknowledgeEcp**](nf-ntifs-fsrtlacknowledgeecp.md) to mark the ECP as acknowledged.
 This indicates that the ECP was discovered and processed.
-To reuse an previously acknowledged ECP, such as in processing a reparse, a driver can use **FsRtlPrepareToReuseEcp** to clear the acknowledged state from the ECP before sending it in another create request.
+To reuse a previously acknowledged ECP, such as in processing a reparse, a driver can use **FsRtlPrepareToReuseEcp** to clear the acknowledged state from the ECP before sending it in another create request.

 Within a file system minifilter driver, use [**FltPrepareToReuseEcp**](../fltkernel/nf-fltkernel-fltpreparetoreuseecp.md) to reuse an ECP.